Sienci-Labs/Resources/vortex/assembly/ytsb-vx-headstock.md

 [gallery size="full" columns="2" ids="5530,5531"]

-<p style="text-align: left;">NOTE: To make this belt tensioning step easier, you can also try clamping the headstock body to your table or asking a friend to help hold it down, while you tighten the bolts.</p>
+NOTE: To make this belt tensioning step easier, you can also try clamping the headstock body to your table or asking a friend to help hold it down, while you tighten the bolts.

 <img class="wid aligncenter wp-image-5406 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.P18_Header-4-850x201.jpg" alt="" width="850" height="201" />